mysteriumnetwork/documentation/content/userguide/index.md

 ---
 title: Linux guide
-description: How to use mysterium dvpn on linux
+description: How to run Mysterium dVPN on Linux
 ---

 ## Introduction

-Mysterium node comes with a built in command line tool `myst cli` which can be used to connect to other nodes and use our `dvpn` service.
+Mysterium node comes with a built-in command line tool `myst cli` which can be used to connect to other nodes and use our `dvpn` service.

 It has been tested on: